Best fitted kitchens suppliers in the UK 2024

 How much do B&Q kitchens cost?

-Eight B&Q base kitchen cabinets start from as little as £1,053 for the Balsamita range.
-Prices go all the way up to £2,798 for the premium Alisma handle-free range.
+Eight B&Q base kitchen cabinets start from as little as £1,212 for the Balsamita range.
+However, what you pay depends on the products you choose.
 Payment can be made via monthly instalments, credit, “buy now, pay later” and other options.

 Final recommendation

-The company will take a hands-on approach to part of the process, but you’ll need to be more involved than with other brands, such as Wickes or Magnet.
-However, the significant cost savings – if this is a priority for you, could make B&Q your ideal kitchen supplier.
+The company will take a hands-on approach to part of the process, but you’ll need to be more involved than with other brands like Wickes or Magnet.
+However, the significant cost savings – if this is a priority for you – could make B&Q your ideal kitchen supplier.

 • Number of styles: 3